vithurshanselvarajah/WakeOnPi/readme.md

-# PiWake
+# WakeOnPi

-**PiWake** is a motion-activated streaming service for the Raspberry Pi 5, designed specifically for use with the official Raspberry Pi **Touch Display 2**.
+**WakeOnPi** is a motion-activated streaming service for the Raspberry Pi 5, designed specifically for use with the official Raspberry Pi **Touch Display 2**.
 It provides a real-time camera feed over the network and automatically turns the display on when motion is detected — turning it off after a period of inactivity to save power and extend display lifespan.

 ---